 The Last 12 Months Of Insider Transactions At First Savings Financial Group

-First Savings Financial Group Insiders Bought Stock Recently
+Are First Savings Financial Group Insiders Buying Or Selling?

 What Might The Insider Transactions At First Savings Financial Group Tell Us?

-We note a that there has been a bit of insider buying recently (but no selling).
-That said, the purchases were not large.
-Recent insider selling makes us a little nervous, in light of the broader picture of First Savings Financial Group insider transactions.
-But we do like the fact that insiders own a fair chunk of the company.
+Insider purchases have outweighed sales, in the last three months.
+But the net investment is not enough to encourage us much.
+Recent sales exacerbate our caution arising from analysis of First Savings Financial Group insider transactions.
+The modest level of insider ownership is, at least, some comfort.
 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.